wssimms/gssquared/Docs/ControlOverlay.md

 Containers are drawn in the order they were added to the Container list.

+There will be starting out several containers.
+* slots
+* Drives
+* control buttons

+When there are changes to:
+* visibility of a Tile,
+* what Tiles are in a Container

+we need to re-run the Container layout.

+### Container Dimensions and Coordinates

+If we aren't careful, and we do a render with src and dst rects that are not the same size, we'll get a scaled image.
+This causes problems when we are checking for hover and click.
+So we need to make sure we are always rendering control panel elements using absolute, unscaled window coordinates.

+So we define our window as 560 * SCALE and 192 * SCALE.
+Scale may vary as we make the window larger or smaller.
+So we can't rely on the original size.
+We need to:
+* read window size
+* scale mouse coordinates to window coordinates based on difference from original size.
+* Make sure containers etc are defined in terms of the "original size" coordinate system before scaling.
+(Scaling is just to get from Apple II pixels, to window pixels, and, it's irrelevant to our drawing of the control panel elements).

+So the Window is 1120 + borders, by 768 plus borders, native pixels.
+That's our possible canvas for the Control Panel texture.
+Then we will ask this to draw into the window scaled by the current window scale.
+(Which is calculated whenever the window is resized.)

+We want the CP texture to be 1120x768 plus borders also, so that its 1:1 with window, and there is -no coordinate offset-.
+This gets around the mouse coordinate offset problem.

+We probably don't need to update the control panel with a very high frame rate.
+Right now is 60fps; can probably get by with 15-20fps, saving CPU.

+Do measurements on how long we're spending doing the event processing, and display update, on the control panel.

 ## Tile

 A base Tile object is